5GZORRO/issm/README.md

 ## Trigger ISSM business flow

 **Important:**
-* the offers loaded into discovery application are of `VideoStreaming`, hence, ensure to [pre-onboard the blueprint](./scripts/slicer/README.md) into the vertical slicer.
+* the offers loaded into discovery application are of `VideoStreaming`, hence, ensure to [pre-onboard the corresponding blueprint](./scripts/slicer/onboard.md) into the vertical slicer.
+* service owner (i.e mno/tenant) should be pre-defined along with SLA, hence ensure to [create it](./scripts/slicer/define_tenant.md) in the vertical slicer.

 As an alternative to the below, an [actuation script](scrips/actuator/README.md) can be used which automates most of the below steps